Insmed’s COVID-19 Response

 Healthcare Professionals (HCPs)

-While we have taken our field-based employees out of the field to allow HCPs to focus on critical relief efforts, we remain dedicated to supporting their needs through remote, virtual interactions.
-HCPs who have specific questions should call 1-844-4-INSMED (1-844-446-7633) or email firstname.lastname@example.org.
+With many of our field-based employees out of the field and HCPs continuing to focus on critical relief efforts, we remain dedicated to supporting HCPs’ needs through remote, virtual interactions.
+HCPs who have specific questions should call 1-844-4-INSMED (1-844-446-7633) or email email@example.com.